dlemel8/tunneler/README.md

 traffic analyzer) is configuring client to send the request directly to your IP (on port UDP/53 or any other port server is listening to).

-Server decodes data (ignoring any non client traffic) and get or create Client ID in an in-memory Clients Cache.
-Clients Cache maps Client ID into in-memory reader and writer.
-Original data is then forwarded using TCP to target service.
+Server decodes data (ignoring any non client traffic) and uses Client ID as a key to its Clients Cache.

 In order to handle large server responses and empty TCP ACKs, read timeout is used in both client and server.
 If read timeout is expired, empty message will be sent.
 Both client and server use idle timeout to stop forwarding and cleanup local resources.

-### TCP proxy
-Currently, only TCP listener and forwarder are supported, so nothing is special here.

 ## Testing
 ### Run Unit Tests